hanhanwu/Hanhan_Applied_DataScience/README.md

     * The exponential moving average (EMA) is a weighted average of the last n prices, where the weighting decreases exponentially with each previous price/period.
 In other words, the formula gives recent prices more weight than past prices.
     * The weighted moving average (WMA) gives you a weighted average of the last n prices, where the weighting decreases with each previous price.
 This works similarly to the EMA.
   * [Grid Search to tune ARIMA params][48]
+* Combing multiple models forecasts
+  * Combining multiple forecasts leads to increased forecast accuracy.
+  * Choose and train models on the same time series and averaging the resulting forecasts
+  * [Reference][57]

 ## Optimization Problem